 In 2014 alone, we provided US\$2.8bn in lending to small and medium enterprises.

 US\$709mn in lending to small businesses.
 US\$2bn in lending to medium enterprises segment.
-Financing Agribusiness We grew our agribusiness from US\$93mn in 2014 to US\$188mn March 2014.

-in 2015 through a combination of own origination as well as the purchase of direct agriculture securitisation portfolio.
+Financing Agribusiness We arew our agribusiness from US\$93mn in 2014 to US\$188mn in 2015 through a combination of own origination as well as the purchase of direct agriculture securitisation portfolio.

 We are actively supporting financial inclusion by providing the necessary financial backing to over 800 Micro and Small Enterprises (MSE).
-The overall Priority Sector Lending book size to MSE stands at US\$1.65bn as of March 2015 as compared to US\$1.33bn as of Practicing strong governance, loc minimising our direct environmen responsible company.
-Developing Human Capital As part of our one-bank approach, we of throughout the organisation.
-We endors and maximise the energy created by ou
+The overall Priority Sector Lending book size to MSE stands at US\$1.65bn as of March 2015 as compared to US\$1.33bn as of March 2014 Practicing strong governance, looking after our people and minimising our direct environmental impacts are central to being a responsible company.
+Developing Human Capital As part of our one-bank approach, we continue to embed our culture and values throughout the organisation.
+We endorse rich diversity within the organisation and maximise the energy created by our growing workforce.

 More than 19,000 staff

 People employed across

+11 nationalities

 Women staff 27%

-41 talking Braille from A minimum of all future deployed will be ta
+in senior management 13%

+41 talking ATMs with

-We have an all women's branch in Delhi
+We have an all women's branch in Delhi and Kolkata respectively

 Environment

-We reduced our water use to 2014 the estimated water can fill 27 Olympic-sized We reduced our energy use intensity by our annual energy demand at our SCOF energy sources like wind and solar pow
+We reduced our water use intensity by 5.3% in 2014.
+From 2009 to 2014 the estimated water savings measure up to 67ML, which can fill 27 Olympic-sized pools.
+We reduced our energy use intensity by 11% in 2014.
+65% of our annual energy demand at our SCOPE office is met by renewable energy sources like wind and solar power.

-Distributed over 64,000 k disposal initiative, represent Suppliers In 2014, we availed services from close Supplier Charter has been sent to over Supplier Charter, sets out a number of pehavioural standards expected from outhose within a supplier's area of influence performing their obligations to us.
+Distributed over 64,000 kg of IT equipment through our asset disposal initiative, representing an increase of 116% from 2013.
+Suppliers In 2014, we availed services from close to 6,000 suppliers.
+Supplier Charter has been sent to over 5,000 suppliers.
+Our Supplier Charter, sets out a number of principles for the behavioural standards expected from our suppliers and those within a supplier's area of influence that assist them in performing their obligations to us.

 Conduct

-97% our employees record Conduct in 2014.
-We continuously principles.
+97% our employees reconfirmed their commitment to our Code of Conduct in 2014.
+We continue to embed our six fair-accountability principles.
 Our Heritage Buildings